 According to public health adviser at the National Institute on Drug Abuse, Maureen Boyle, “Addiction is a combination of your genetics, neurobiology, and how that interacts with psychosocial and social factors.”

 This means that addiction acts a lot like a health issue like heart disease or type 2 diabetes.
 It can be treated, but if it’s not treated, it can become a chronic disease that lasts year after year.
+Community-based providers like HOPE Therapy and Wellness Center are on the front lines of the addiction crisis.
+We see hundreds of clients each year for addiction support.
+For many, doing research is the first step.
+Learn more about addiction and recovery from our Road to Recovery book now available for free.
+Get your copy HERE.

 A Dopamine Surge